Dylan-N-Rem/summonsim/README.md

  * **Please note that the code is a simulator and will not affect in-game data.**
  * *If you already have Python 3.5.2 installed on your computer, skip step 1 and 2.*
  * Step 1: Go to https://www.python.org/downloads/release/python-352/ and download Python 3.5.2.
-   * *Alternatively*: Press "Clone or download" then "Download ZIP"; everything will be downloaded.
  * Step 2: Follow the steps and install Python in your computer.
- * Step 3: Download my Python code.
+ * Step 3: Download my Python code by pressing "Clone or download", then "Download ZIP"; everything will be downloaded.
  * Step 4: Once it's downloaded, you can double click it to run the code.
  * Step 5: Have fun!
 ## Updates